m-wojnar/reinforced-lib/docs/source/getting_started.rst

 After the necessary imports, we create an instance of the ``RLib`` class.
 We provide the chosen agent type and the appropriate extension for the problem.
 This extension will help the agent to infer necessary information from the environment.
-Next create a Gymnasium environment and define the training loop.
+Next create a gymnasium environment and define the training loop.
 Inside the loop, we call the ``sample`` method which passes the observations to the agent, updates the agent's internal state and returns an action proposed by the agent's policy.
 We apply the returned action in the environment to get its altered state.
 We encourage you to see the :ref:`API <api_page>` section for more details about the ``RLib`` class.